UF-CompLing/Resources/machine_learning101.md

 ## The Tasks

-All machine learning
+All machine learning tasks can be roughly divided into two categories

-1. Predictive Tasks
+1. Supervised-Learning/Predictive Tasks
-2. Descriptive Tasks
+2. Unsupervised-Learning/Descriptive Tasks

 ## The Challenges